KenKundert/quantiphy/doc/user.rst

 than one includes :class:`quantiphy.Quantity`, you may find that the preferences are not shared between the modules.
 This occurs because each module gets its own independent version of *Quantity*.
-To work around this issue you would create your own module that imports from *QuantiPhy*, and then each of you modules import from your module rather than directly from *QuantiPhy*.
+To work around this issue you would create your own module that imports from *QuantiPhy*.
+Each of the packages' modules then import from your new module rather than directly from *QuantiPhy*.
 For example, consider creating a local module named *quantity.py*:

 .. code-block:: python